2010 National Camogie League

 The 2010 National Camogie League is a competition in the women's team field sport of camogie was won by Wexford for the second year in succession.
 They defeated Kilkenny in the final, played at Semple Stadium.

 Arrangements

 The seven teams in the first division were drawn into two groups of four and three.
 Each team played one another once only.
 The top two in each group contested the semi-finals.
 Since 2006 the league is organized into four divisions, with 22 competing county teams graded into four divisions, with the strongest teams in Division 1.

-The semi-finals were contested at O'Connor Park, Tullamore on 10 April 2010, in which Kilkenny staged a remarkable comeback to defeat Galway,.
+The semi-finals were contested at O'Connor Park, Tullamore, on 10 April 2010, in which Kilkenny came from behind to defeat Galway.